zerasul/mdbook_en/8backgrounds/backgrounds.md

 All this information, from the palettes and the different Tiles to be displayed, are stored in the VRAM (and CRAM) and are accessible by the VDP; so that in some occasions thanks to the use of the DMA, the CPU does not need to work with it; but the VDP itself performs all the work more efficiently.

-If you need to know, the different colors and palettes that are stored; we can use some tools that bring us emulators such as _Blastem_; pressing the <kbd>c</kbd> key, we can see the contents of the palettes of the VDP.
+If you need to know the different colors and palettes that are stored; we can use some tools that bring us emulators such as _Blastem_; pressing the <kbd>c</kbd> key, we can see the contents of the palettes of the VDP.

 ![Blastem VDP Viewer](8backgrounds/img/blastem.png "Blastem VDP Viewer") _Blastem VDP Viewer_